-This draft compendium has been created by committees of the Planet Positive 2030 Initiative1 that is supported by IEEE Standards Association (IEEE SA).
-The Planet Positive 2030 Initiative community is composed of several hundred participants from six continents, who are thought leaders from academia, industry, civil society, policy and government in the related technical and humanistic disciplines.
-At least one hundred fifty members of this community have contributed directly and have worked to identify and find consensus on timely issues.
+This Compendium has been created by committees of the IEEE Planet Positive 2030 Initiative supported by the IEEE Standards Association (IEEE SA).
+The IEEE Planet Positive 2030 Initiative community is composed of several hundred participants from six continents, who are thought leaders from academia, industry, civil society, policy and government in the related technical and humanistic disciplines.
+At least one hundred seventy members of this community from about thirty countries have contributed directly to this Compendium and have worked to identify and find consensus on timely issues.

-The document's purpose is to identify specific issues and candidate recommendations regarding sustainability and climate change challenges to achieve "Planet Positivity" by 2030, defined as the process of transforming society and infrastructure by 2030 to:
+The Compendium's purpose is to identify specific issues and recommendations regarding sustainability and climate change challenges to achieve "Planet Positivity" by 2030, defined as the process of transforming society and infrastructure by 2030 to:

-- Reduce GreenHouse Gas (GHG) emissions to 50% of 2005 emissions by 20302 - Significantly increase regeneration and resilience of earth's ecosystems3 - Be well on the path to achieving net zero GHG emissions by 2050 and negative GHG emissions • beyond 2050 - Continue to widely deploy technology as well as design and implement new technological solutions • in support of achieving technological solutions designed and deployed to achieve "Planet Positivity"
+- Reduce Greenhouse Gas (GHG) emissions to 50% of 2005 GHG emissions by 2030. - Significantly increase regeneration and resilience of the Earth's ecosystems. - Be well on the path to achieving net zero GHG emissions by 2050 and negative GHG emissions beyond 2050. - Continue to widely deploy appropriate technology as well as design and implement new technological solutions in support of achieving technological solutions designed and deployed to achieve "Planet Positivity."

-In identifying specific issues and pragmatic recommendations, the document:
+In identifying specific issues and pragmatic recommendations, the Compendium:

-- Provides a scenario-based challenge (how to achieve "Planet Positivity by 2030") as a tool to inspire • readers to provide contextual technical and general feedback as part of this RFI. - Advances a public discussion about how to build from a "Net Zero" mentality to a "Net or Planet • Positive" ("do more good") societal mandate for all technology and policy. - Continues to build a diverse and inclusive community for the Planet Positive 2030 Initiative, • prioritizing the voices of indigenous and marginalized members whose insights are acutely needed to help ensure technology and other solutions are valuable for all.
-Of keen interest is how we can encourage more in-depth participatory design in our processes. - Inspires the creation of technical solutions that can be developed into technical standards (IEEE • Standards Association, for example ICT and power & energy related standards, IEEE P7800[TM] series) and associated certification programs. - Facilitates the emergence of policies and regulations; regulations that would potentially be interoperative between different jurisdictions (countries).
+- Provides a scenario-based challenge (how to achieve "Planet Positivity by 2030") as a tool to inspire readers to get engaged. - Advances a public discussion about how to build from a "Net Zero" mentality to a "Net or Planet Positive" ("do more good," that is, doing "more" than "don't harm") societal mandate for all technology and policy. - Continues to build a diverse and inclusive community for the IEEE Planet Positive 2030 Initiative, prioritizing the voices of indigenous and marginalized members whose insights are acutely needed to help make technology and other solutions more valuable for all.
+Of keen interest is how to encourage more in-depth participatory design in these processes. - Inspires the creation of technical solutions that can be developed into technical recommendations (for example IEEE SA recommended practice for addressing sustainability, environmental stewardship and climate change challenges in professional practice, IEEE P7800TM) and associated certification programs. - Facilitates the emergence of policies and recommendations that could potentially be intraoperative between different jurisdictions (e.g., countries).